Ultrasound Fellowship

 -

-Director, Division of Emergency Ultrasound (EUS); Director, EUS Fellowship, Associate Professor, Emergency Medicine, Teaching Scholar -
+Kristin Dwyer, MD, MPHDirector, Division of Emergency Ultrasound (EUS); Director, EUS Fellowship, Associate Professor, Emergency Medicine, Teaching Scholar

 Fellowship Highlights